simple-login/app/README.md

 #### POST /api/auth/google

 Input:
-- google_token: Facebook access token
+- google_token: Google access token
 - device: device name.
 Used to create the API Key.
 Should be humanly readable so user can manage later on the "API Key" page.

 Output: Same output as for `/api/auth/login` endpoint